nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("designPatterns-more-otherDesignPatterns") }}">

-Given below are a few more topics that continue the theme of design patterns, but have been made optional to reduce the module workload.</div>
+Given below are a few more topics that continue the theme of design patterns, but have been made optional to reduce the course workload.</div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Architecture") }}" >